Contributions made by you or your family member to an HSA are deductible by you in determining adjusted gross income.

 If you are married and one spouse has individual coverage while the other has family coverage, you will both be treated as having family coverage.
 The contribution limit would then be the same as the family coverage limit.

-If both spouses have family coverage under a separate health plan, both spouses are treated as covered under the plan with the lowest deductible.
 The contributions can be divided equally between the spouses’ HSAs unless they agree on a different division.
 If both spouses are eligible to make the catch-up contribution, both can do so without exceeding the family coverage limit.
 Catch-up contributions cannot be divided or given to another person.
 Catch-up contributions are for specific individuals and must be contributed to that specific person’s own HSA.

 What is the deadline for establishing and contributing to an HSA?